cognitionswitch/cognitionswitch.github.io/_posts/2019-09-29-rate-representation.markdown

 rcParams['figure.figsize'] = (35,24)
 {% endhighlight %}

-We use the seaborn function .set() to render plots with seaborn defaults globally for better visualization.
-We also set the rcParams from the matplotlib library for larger plots.
+The seaborn function .set() will render plots with seaborn defaults globally for clearer visualization.
+We also use the rcParams function from the matplotlib library for larger plots.

 **Downloading and formatting the data**<br>
 We start by downloading and formatting the data using the urllib and scipy packages.
 With the urllib package we can open a connection to the remote web url where the data is stored.
 Once we have established a connection, we use the .read() method to load the data into our workspace.